 Indigenous Knowledge & Environmental Sustainability

-Indigenous Knowledge & Environmental Sustainability is a STEM focused area that concentrates on environmental science, restoration ecology, environmental sustainability, ethnobotany and botany, and traditional ecological knowledge (TEK).
+Indigenous Knowledge & Environmental Sustainability is a STEM focus area that concentrates on Indigenous knowledge, environmental sustainability, restoration ecology, environmental science, ethnobotany and botany, food systems and traditional ecological knowledge (TEK).

 "We live in a time," writes Hawaiian scholar Noenoe Silva, "when many Indigenous peoples around the world are claiming our ancestors' languages, philosophies, and ways of life as worthy of our deepest attention.
 We are seeing anew how our connections to those ancestors and their/our lands provide bases... for the resurgence of Indigenous ways of life."